ICGC-TCGA-PanCancer/CGP-Somatic-Docker/README.md

-# This is a work in progress, some of the information below has yet to be updated for the simplified Docker process.

 # CGP-Somatic Docker

 A dockerised version of the Seqware workflow derived from Sanger's Cancer Genome Project core somatic calling pipeline.
 This is a cleaned up vertion as used in the ICGC/TCGA PanCancer project.
 See http://pancancer.info for more information.
 This workflow has been designed to work with [SeqWare 1.1.1](http://seqware.io) VMs setup by [Bindle 2.0](https://github.com/CloudBindle/Bindle).